-Louise is a scenographer, visual artist and researcher who creates: socially engaged and therapeutic scenography that takes the form of multi-sensory site-specific walking-performance, books and artworks and sited-walks and installations in rural landscapes that emplace, re-image and transform ‘missing’, unmarked or challenging life-events.
-Louise also works with individuals, groups and communities to create bespoke 'life-event walks'
+Louise is a visual artist and researcher who creates socially engaged and applied scenography in rural landscapes that emplace, re-image and transform ‘missing’, unmarked or challenging life-events.
+This work takes the form of site-specific walking-performances, books and installations.

 Louise works with individuals, groups and communities to create bespoke life-events walks, residencies and workshops.

 In 2017 Louise was awarded a Ph.D. in Theatre Studies from Lancaster Institute of the Contemporary Arts, Lancaster University.
 The title of her written thesis is: ‘Emplacing, Re-Imaging and Transforming ‘Missing’ Life-Events: A Feminine Sublime Approach to the Creation of Socially Engaged Scenography in Site-Specific Walking-Performance in Rural Landscapes’.

 Louise regularly exhibits her work and present her practice and research at a conferences and symposiums as well as in the press, media and on radio broadcasts.
 She works as a visiting lecturer at undergraduate and postgraduate level at a number of universities ans is an Associate Fellow of the Higher Education Academy (HEA) and has a number of teaching qualifications including the Supporting Learning Programme (SLP), awarded by Lancaster University.
 She was an External Examiner for the BA Performance Design and Practice Central St Martin’s, UAL, London (2014-18).